Perspective | I used to eat at soup kitchens to survive. Now as a volunteer, I see it from the other side.

 Stone Soup transforms many others with stories similar to mine.

 Mike McCaffrey volunteered for Stone Soup while incarcerated.
 “Kirsten picked me up from jail every Saturday,” he said.
-She brought him to volunteer at the cafe as part of a pre-release program that he says helped him gain self-worth.
+She brought him to volunteer at the cafe as part of a prerelease program that he says helped him gain self-worth.
 Today, following 17 years of incarceration, he’s working, saving money and living in a sober house.
 He hopes to open a business one day.

-“I caused wreckage to the community by not being a good citizen,” Mike said, adding that he now makes better choices.
+“I caused wreckage to the community by not being a good citizen,” said McCaffrey, adding that he now makes better choices.
 “I’m staying clean, learning new behaviors.”

 He said a lot of people who eat at the cafe come back later and volunteer.
 “Single moms, people on food stamps, the homeless, men and women in recovery homes,” he said.